cocos/cocos-docs/en/particle-system/main-module.md

 To use Particle System, please refer to the [Particle System API](__APIDOC__/en/#/docs/3.3/en/particle/Class/ParticleSystem).

-## Particle System Resource Culling
+## Particle System Asset Culling

-The **DataCulling** option is used to cull the resource data of useless modules in the particle system.
+The **DataCulling** option is used to cull the asset data of useless modules in the particle system.

 Each module in the particle system exists as an independent object, and each module stores some module-related data, so the data recorded for modules that are not checked for use are useless data.
-When the developer does not need to dynamically open these unused modules at runtime, he can check the **DataCulling** option to cull these useless data and thus reduce resource usage.
+When the developer does not need to dynamically open these unused modules at runtime, he can check the **DataCulling** option to cull these useless data and thus reduce asset usage.

 > **Note**: before v3.4 this option was **EnableCulling**, in v3.4 we renamed it to **DataCulling** to distinguish it from **RenderCulling** below.
 This adjustment has been done for compatibility, and it does not affect users in any way, so don't worry about it.